 Programs like IAVE or Telepeaje allow automatic toll payment.
 These require setup in advance and are tied to your vehicle plate.
 Availability for foreign-plated vehicles may vary.

 Some insurers may request details about your travel route in the event of a claim, especially if an accident occurs on a toll road.
+Knowing what steps to take immediately after an incident can help, which is why this guide on what to do after a car accident in Mexico is useful before you travel.
 This is more likely if police or accident reports are in Spanish and additional verification is needed.

 Disclaimer: This article is for general informational purposes only and is not legal, insurance, or travel advice.
 Requirements, costs, and procedures for toll roads in Mexico may change without notice.
 Always confirm details with your Mexico auto insurance provider and official Mexico government sources before traveling.